Revenue recognition principle

 Examples

-1. The Gibson Guitar Company places an order for a certain type of wood to Eastern Wood Company on January 25, 2015.
-The Eastern company ships the wood to Gibson company on February 5 , 2015.
-On the same date, the Gibson company intimates Eastern company that it has received the wood.
-The Gibson company makes the full payment of this order on February 20, 2015.
+- Gibson Guitar Company places an order for a certain type of wood with Eastern Wood Company on January 25, 2015.
+Eastern ships the wood to Gibson on February 5, 2015.
+On the same date, Gibson intimates Eastern that it has received the wood.
+Gibson makes the full payment to Eastern for this order on February 20, 2015.
+According to the revenue recognition principle, Eastern should record the revenue on February 5, 2015, when the wood is received by Gibson, not at the time of the placement of the order or the time when cash is received.

 Leave a comment